frankierose7/NeuralProphet-Flow-Modelling/README.md

 Uses _model_functions.py_ to load data and set up the model.

 ### 4. Optimisation
 The _nprophet_auto.py_ script optimises the NeuralProphet model with the _hyperopt_ package.
-By default runs 75 iterations which takes around 5 hours.
+By default, it runs 75 iterations which takes around 5 hours.
 The result _.json_ files given are results of previous optimisations with this script.